-Your assignments consist of one paper presentation and four projects.
-There will be no exams.
+Your assignments consist of 1 paper presentation, and 3 regular projects.
+There will be no exams and no final projects.

-The paper presentation is performed solely by yourself.
-You will read a research paper, make some slides, and present to the entire class.
-It takes about 30 minutes, including intermittent interruptions for questions and discussions.
-The paper presentation takes 15% of your final grade.
+The paper presentation is performed ONCE and solely by yourself.
+You will assign yourself (using your UCSB account) to one research paper from a list of provided research papers throughout different topics, make some slides, and present to the entire class.
+The presentation will be performed only by yourself, with a duration of about 20 minutes.
+The paper presentation takes up 20% of your final grade.

-All projects are due by 11:59PM Pacific Time on the dates specified.
+All projects are due by 11:59PM PT on the dates specified.
 You should plan ahead.
 Each late day will cause a 10% off the final score of the corresponding project.
-You need to submit your work to me via email.
-Detailed submission guidelines are in the project descriptions.
+You need to submit your work via Gauchospace.
+Detailed submission guidelines will be provided in the project descriptions.

-Here's a tentative schedule.
-This schedule is relatively fluid and may change (quite frequently) as the quarter progresses.
+Due to the uncertain COVID situation, this schedule is relatively fluid and may change as the quarter progresses.

-[Project 0 out: A Real-time Object Viewer] [PDF]
+[Project 0 out: A Real-time Object Viewer] [Description]

-[Project 1 out: Percentage Closer Soft Shadows] [PDF]
+[Project 1 out: Percentage Closer Soft Shadows] [Description]

 Cabral et al., Reflection Space Image Based Rendering, SIGGRAPH 1999